 Trap checks

 Once deployment is completed in a specific area, the traps are assigned to a route, baited and opened for the first time.
-Thereafter, the traps are checked on a three weekly-basis.
-During each check, the trap boxes are opened and the traps are emptied, cleaned, maintained, rebaited, reset and the boxes closed.

 Want to get involved?